HasanEid/Codingame/README.md

 #Code for closest temperature to 0
 #Python Code

+import sys
+import math

+# the standard input according to the problem statement.
 n = int(raw_input())				# the number of temperatures to analyse temps = raw_input()					# the n temperatures expressed as integers ranging from -273 to 5526